 Today, for example, he is balancing a few swallows of orange juice that he always drinks from a vintage cut-glass sherry glass, a few half-cups of plain coffee in a plain Ikea mug, a few toaster waffles with real Vermont maple syrup — and the daily puzzle that Mr. Shortz has edited for The Times of Feb.
 27, 2018.

-That Shortz is credited with editing the puzzle might not be all that significant, except that since roughly 1993 — the year Feb.
-27 marked the day before my mother’s 63rd birthday and six days after my father’s 67th, as well as the year another legendary Times puzzle editor, Eugene T. Maleska, died — Dad and Shortz have been locked in almost daily combat, brawling for the disputed goal-rich territory in front of the net.
+That Shortz is credited with editing the puzzle might not be all that significant, except that since roughly 1993, Dad and Shortz have been locked in almost daily combat, brawling for the disputed goal-rich territory in front of the net.

-Of course, in February 1993, the puzzle was one of many rich elements of my father’s day: working in his office at the college where he was an emeritus professor, cleaning the yard at home of limbs fallen from the fragile winter trees in the backyard, perhaps even preparing for an upcoming hockey game in which he would play defense.
+Of course, in February 1993, the puzzle was just one of many elements of my father’s day: working in his office at the college where he was an emeritus professor, cleaning the backyard of limbs fallen from the fragile winter trees in the backyard, perhaps even preparing for an upcoming hockey game in which he would play defense.